noranuko13/hatena-theme-base/README.md

 > [!IMPORTANT]
 > CircleCI deploy support has ended.
 > We currently have no plans to migrate to another CI tool.
 Please deploy manually from your local environment as needed.
+> This is due to the frequent occurrence of deployment failures on CircleCI, despite working well in local environments.

 ## 概要